-This is a traditional greek dish called ‘spanakorizo’ that means spinach stew with rice.
+This is a traditional greek dish called ‘spanakorizo’ (pronounced spanako-ri-zo) that literally means rice with spinach.
 My mom used to make this very often when we were kids as it has simple ingredients that you often have in your pantry and it’s very quick to prepare, ready in 30-40 minutes.
-How great is that, especially on those busy mornings when you have too many things to juggle with.
+How great is that, especially on those busy days when you have too many things to juggle with.

-Did I mention that spinach stew with rice is also a vegan dish?
-It’s not only delicious but full of nutrients too.
+Did I mention that this rice with spinach dish is also a vegan?
+And it’s not only delicious but full of nutrients too.
 Spinach has loads of antioxidants, fiber and iron.
 Lemon juice has vitamin C and helps with the absorption of iron from the spinach.
 Rice is rich in carbs that give your body loads of energy.
 What a great combination of vitamins and nutrients!

 Why you should try my recipe